 - Disruptive behavior is any behavior that interferes with the teaching/learning process.
-Disruptive behavior includes: - O Disrespecting a professor, clinical staff, or another student, in class or online. - Talking, texting, or viewing material unrelated to the course during a lecture. - Failing to silence your cell phone during class. - Posting inappropriate material or material unrelated to the course on discussion boards or online.
+Disruptive behavior includes: - o Disrespecting a professor, clinical staff, or another student, in class or online. - Talking, texting, or viewing material unrelated to the course during a lecture. - Failing to silence your cell phone during class. - Posting inappropriate material or material unrelated to the course on discussion boards or online.

-Students demonstrating disruptive behavior in the classroom will be referred to the nursing coordinator.
-The instructor shall submit to the Nursing Coordinator, a written report, along with any physical evidence, stating the facts of the case and the action taken by the instructor.
-Further, the Nursing Coordinator may dismiss the student from the program after review of the facts.
+Students demonstrating disruptive behavior in the classroom will be referred to the Director of Nursing.
+The instructor shall submit to the Director of Nursing, a written report, along with any physical evidence, stating the facts of the case and the action taken by the instructor.
+Further, the Director of Nursing may dismiss the student from the program after review of the facts.